storezq/Aria2Autoupload-TST-ING/README.md

 - Looking for some other uploading tools

 ### Known issue
-If ARM of your VPS or PC are too low, that maybe make OOM problem
+If RAM of your VPS or PC are too low, that maybe make OOM problem